• Home

 • They don't want any surprise costs later down the road.
 Insurance companies often say “a quote for benefits does not guarantee payment…” For example, you may be told you only need to pay a $25 copay for each session.
 However, after 5 sessions the insurance company comes back and states your claims have been denied and you need to pay all 5 session in full, which could amount to $500 or more.

 The solution for many is to waive their use of their insurance benefits for mental health care and pay for sessions privately.
 Please note: For informational purposes only.
-Your decision to use or to not use insurance is a personal decision.
+Your decision to use or to not use your out-of-network insurance benefits is a personal decision.
 Only you can decide which is best for you based on your own needs and experiences.

 I don't have insurance and cannot afford to pay the full rates.
 Do you have a reduced fee option?